HirokiNariyoshi/jp_llm_nmt-token-optimizer/README.md

 ## Concept

-Modern LLM tokenizers (GPT-4, Claude, etc.) are heavily optimized for English, making Japanese text ~2-3x more expensive in token usage.
-This library translates Japanese prompts to English, processes them with English-optimized LLMs, then translates responses back to Japanese - saving ~58% on token costs.
+Modern LLM tokenizers are heavily optimized for English, making Japanese text ~3-5x more token-intensive.
+This library translates Japanese prompts to English, processes them with English-optimized models, then translates responses back to Japanese - saving more than 20% on tokens, with longer queries yielding more savings.

+Perfect for local Ollama models - completely free!

 ## Quick Start